moothes/A2S-USOD/README.md

 # A2S-USOD

+In this work, we propose a new framework for Unsupervised Salient Object Detection task.
 Code for our work "[Activation to Saliency: Forming High-Quality Labels for Unsupervised Salient Object Detection](https://arxiv.org/abs/2112.03650)".
 ***Code will be released upon publication.***